metalice17/Toaster/README.md

 Prerequisites
-The minimum requirements for the miner are as follows:
+The minimum requirements for the class are as follows:

 jQuery 3.5.1